threatstack/authkeys/README.md

 using this tool internally for a while, and we cleaned it up for external consumption :)

-Version 2.1 added a quicker TCP timeout.
+Version 2.1.0 added a quicker TCP timeout.
 You can set this using the `DialTimeout` attribute.

-Version 2.1.1 adds in some kinder error handling for when LDAP returns nothing (or when it returns >1 result)
+Version 2.1.1 adds in error handling for when LDAP returns either no entries or too many (>1) entries.

+Version 2.1.2 removes some superfluous `os.Exit(1)` calls, since `log.Fatalf`
+does that for you.

 ## Contribution